huggingface/blog/introducing-doi.md

    </a>
 </div>

-The goal of our mission at Hugging Face is to democratize good machine learning.
+Our mission at Hugging Face is to democratize good machine learning.
 That includes best practices that make ML models and datasets more reproducible, better documented, and easier to use and share.

 To solve this challenge, **we're excited to announce that you can now generate a DOI for your model or dataset directly from the Hub**!